A Brief History of the Royal Courts of Justice

 The Court of Appeal normally sits at the Royal Courts of Justice in Belfast.
-The judges of the Court of Appeal are the Lord Chief Justice (who is the President) and three Lord Justices of Appeal.
+The judges of the Court of Appeal are the Lady Chief Justice (who is the President) and three Lord Justices of Appeal.
 The Court of Appeal hears appeals in criminal matters from the Crown Court and in civil matters from the High Court.
 It also hears appeals on points of law from the County Courts, Magistrates’ Courts and certain Tribunals.
 A Court of Appeal case will usually be heard by three judges but can be heard by two.
 Incidental matters may be heard by one Court of Appeal judge.

 The Crown Court

 The Crown Court has exclusive jurisdiction to try offences charged on indictment.
 Offences tried on indictment are the more serious offences.
 Some offences will always be tried summarily (i.e. by the Magistrates’ Courts) and others (called hybrid offences) may be tried either summarily or on indictment.

 The Lady Chief Justice is President of the Crown Court and the Lord Justices of Appeal, High Court judges and County Court judges all sit in the Crown Court from time to time, although directions of the Lord Chancellor restrict the hearing of the most serious offences to the more senior judges.
 The Crown Court normally sits at nine venues in Northern Ireland.
 Although part of the Court of Judicature, responsibility for the Crown Court lies with regional Business Managers.

 In Northern Ireland, civil justice is administered mainly by the County Courts and the High Court.
 County Courts deal with cases of lesser value, substance, importance and complexity, while the High Court handles more substantial or complex cases.